99robots/wpsite-content-resharer/readme.txt

 - Custom Position Link / Title - Choose your message structure with links at beginning or end.
 - URL Shortener integration (i.e, bitly)

-For more information, visit <a href="http://www.wpsite.net/?utm_source=wprepo&utm_medium=content-resharer&utm_campaign=desc">WPsite.net</a>
+For more information, visit <a href="http://www.99robots.com/?utm_source=wprepo&utm_medium=content-resharer&utm_campaign=desc">99 Robots</a>

 == Installation ==

-You can install the WPsite Content Resharer from your WordPress Dashboard or manually via FTP.
+You can install the 99 Robots Content Resharer from your WordPress Dashboard or manually via FTP.

 = From WordPress Dashboard =
 Similar to all other plugins, follow these instructions:

 * Navigate to 'Plugins -> Add New' from your WordPress dashboard.
-* Search for `WPsite Content Resharer` and install it.
+* Search for `99 Robots Content Resharer` and install it.
 * Activate the plugin from Plugins menu.
 * Configure the plugin's options from Content Resharer tab in your WP Admin.